MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/AboutDialog.md

     method get-wrap-license ( --> Bool() )

-Return value; `TRUE` if the license text is wrapped.
+Return value; `True` if the license text is wrapped.

 set-artists
 -----------